-The CDO researchers find that, at present, the challenges for expanding digital opportunity in Canada far outweigh the prospects.
-Taken together, the concentration of digital economy benefits in a few large, globally competitive urban regions, the lack of infrastructure and skills in other places, and disconnects between those who develop, apply, and use digital technologies and those who don't, reveal deep and growing digital divides in Canada.
+THE CDO RESEARCHERS FIND that, at present, the challenges for expanding digital opportunity in Canada far outweigh the prospects.
+Taken together, the concentration of digital economy benefits in a few globally competitive urban regions, the lack of infrastructure and skills in other places, and disconnects between those who develop and apply digital technologies and those who don't, reveal deep and growing digital divides in Canada.
 Clearly market solutions alone will not redress these inequities.
 Other, more intentional forms of intervention are required.